-This course explores the sandy beaches, sea caves and the many islands of the Apostle Islands National Park in Lake Superior on a 7-day sea kayak expedition.
-Specifically designed for adults seeking to take time away from busy lives to reconnect and discover newfound potential.
+Providing busy adults an all-too-rare opportunity to re-set, re-charge and re-discover belonging, strength and purpose, this course explores the sandy beaches, sea caves and the many islands of the Apostle Islands National Park in Lake Superior on a sea kayak expedition.

-Gain the satisfaction that comes from meeting an expedition goal, the growth that comes from learning to work effectively with new peers and the support that comes from sharing experiences in a challenging environment.
-Whatever transitions or demands you’re coping with at home and work, this expedition takes you outside of your routine and outside, period, encouraging you to push your comfort zone, hone your leadership style and reflect – all while learning technical skills in a unique and beautiful setting.
+Experience the satisfaction that comes from meeting an expedition goal, the growth that comes from learning to work effectively with new peers and the support that comes from sharing experiences in a challenging environment.
+Whatever transitions or demands you’re coping with at home or at work, this expedition takes you outside of your routine and into nature, encouraging you to stretch your comfort zone, hone your leadership style and reflect – all while learning technical skills in a unique and beautiful setting.
 Sleek and stable one- and two-person kayaks offer a unique vantage point from which to explore fascinating Apostle Islands National Park in Lake Superior.
 By day, learn the techniques necessary to confidently paddle in quiet, flat water as well as rising swells.
-By night, learn general campcraft, perfect the art of cooking over a fire or stove and enjoy sunsets over blue waters.
+By night, learn general camp craft, perfect the art of cooking over a fire or stove and enjoy sunsets over blue waters.

 Do you ever want to unplug, step away from the daily grind to take on new challenges?
 Are you ready to conquer harder skills and remind your senses (or discover for the first time) what it’s like to crest a mountain peak, hear the echoes at the edge of a vast canyon or feel the rush of white water spray on your face?
 Take a break from your routine, radically change your surroundings and test your tenacity.
 Put some “firsts” in front of you and find moments of unexpected discovery along the way.
 Experience Outward Bound as an adult and prepare for an injection of adventure, awareness and adaptability that sticks with you long after you unpack your backpack.